Third Eye Awakening: A Complete Guide to Activation, Meditation, and Inner Awareness

 Phase 1 — Larynx Awareness

 Begin breathing with gentle throat friction — a soft, wind-like sound produced at the lower back of the throat during both inhalation and exhalation.
 Become aware of the vibration this generates in the larynx.
 Stay aware without concentrating tightly.
 Flow with the energy for 5–10 minutes.
+You can explore more on throat breathing from our guide for personalized techniques.

 Phase 2 — Awareness Between the Eyebrows